samarthgudwala/abodehomestay/README.md

 # AbodeHomestay
+project for a local hotel/homestay based in jaipur Project included webdesigning and development

+responsive website
-responsive website for Abode Homestay made using HTML CSS and JavaScript from scratch
+made using HTML, CSS and JavaScript from scratch

-Project included webdesigning and development used flexbox, CSS Grid, Illustrations and SVGs, with hover effects on links, buttons, images and feature cards custom made accordion used in FAQs used modals for images
+used flexbox, CSS Grid, Illustrations and SVGs, with hover effects on links, buttons, images and feature cards custom made accordion used in FAQs used modals for images